 Dining at Hollywood Studios

 Now we realize that we aren’t mentioning every single nook and cranny of things to eat at Disney’s Hollywood Studios, but we’re going to give you some highlights and discuss some of our favorites.
-There are plenty of places to get pizza and other kids favorites as well as food trucks where you can grab a quick bite.
+There are plenty of places to get pizza and other kid’s favorites as well as food trucks where you can grab a quick bite.
 There are also a few other seasonally open places that we won’t get into here as well.
 Such as Minnie’s Holiday Dine, Star Wars Character Breakfast, and character dinner.
 I recommend you check out my full dining guide to Disney’s Hollywood Studios.

 Hollywood and Vine – This is our personal favorite restaurant in Disney’s Hollywood Studios.
 Not just for the fact that it’s a great meet and greet with Sofia the First, Doc McStuffins, Jake, Vampirina, and Roadster Racer Goofy.
 But rather because the buffet here is pretty darn amazing!
 Also great if you have picky eaters because they have everything under the sun here for food.
 There are times during the year that they will have a special meet and greet with Minnie, Mickey, Donald and Daisy, but I won’t get into all the specifics on that here.